 In the early 1990s, Icon Publications Limited was paid thousands to make page films from the manuals for Aldus PageMaker because the software team had written them using Microsoft Word (you could not make this up) and their printers, the former Aldus distributors McQueens, could not turn Word files into colour separations.
 We could.
 The new PDF/CTP/broadband technology less than fifteen years later meant that anyone with a word processor of decent pedigree, or a low-grade layout program like Microsoft Publisher, could send a document to a publisher or printer and if would probably be fine.

 The same applied to images.
 Since 2004 or so, no printer or publisher has ever need an image converting to CMYK.
 In fact it’s about the worst thing you can do, unless you have the exact profile of the printer it is destined for and understand the rest of the workflow.
-We can reproduce everyday RGB JPEGs straight out of a phone or a consumer camera perfectly now, and it’s been that way for over ten years.
+We can reproduce everyday RGB JPEGs straight out of a phone or a consumer camera perfectly now, and it’s been that way for almost twenty years.

 The Varityper Panther imagesetter went for £850 to a clothing firm from the Midlands who planned to modify it to produce masters for clothes label printing.
 Both the printers we sold other imagesetters to eventually replaced them with computer to plate… and Kodak or Agfa lost more turnover.
-Both are now gone.
+Both printers are now gone.
 Hi-Tec Printers, the small South Yorkshire firm one of whose founders I met the first year I went freelance, printed nearly all our magazines for over a quarter of a century – thanks, Dave, Paul and Mick!
-The darkroom (which I now regret) sold for similar amount, all-in, to a photography graduate setting out in business.
+My darkroom sold (which I now regret) for a similar amount, all-in, to a photography graduate setting out in business.
 It would cost several thousand to set up now.

 Back in the 1980s we had monthly costs for film and processing in the thousands.
 Our computer system in 1981 cost the same as a three-bed semi-detached house.
-Today, the hard truth is that to produce this magazine I don’t even need my iMac 27.
+Today, the hard truth is that to produce this magazine I don’t even need my ageing iMac 27.
 It’s perfectly practical to work on a 15 inch MacBook Pro.
 There’s no need for offices, and although some paperwork does still clutter up my desk, that is only because it is paper.
 It’s all in the computer and the only reason it gets printed and kept is because the revenue insists.
 As for the outlay, a little over £40 a month subscribed to Adobe Creative Cloud covers everything we need and much more.

 In 2007, we let f2 Freelance+Digital go to EC1 Publishing, as there was some hope that Sony would create a new UK user group and take over Minolta Photoworld, with some need for a commitment of time and new ideas.
 But we closed Photoworld in 2011 as this never went further.
 We had kept it going for five years after their takeover but when membership fell to 800 readers – the same we started with in 1981 – it was time to go.
 In 2012, we launched Cameracraft as quarterly to fill that slot with a much broader interest, and Gary Friedman as US associate editor.
 Then in 2014 EC1 closed down and f2 Freelance Photographer as they renamed it was to end.
 So we took it back, and when Cameracraft had completed 12 issues in 2015, merged the two.
-The magazine is now Cameracraft officially, but we still put f2 on the cover as everyone is familiar with that.
+The magazine is now Cameracraft officially, but we put f2 on the cover for while as everyone was familiar with that.

 Sometimes I think my decision in 1984 to invest in Apple Mac systems was a big factor in making my own skills, very highly paid and valued at the time, worth so little now.
 Shirley learned to use the systems to design and edit a whole range of books for other publishers, a new career phase she loved even when it meant reworking a translated German A to Z of Video into English (think about it!).
 But there’s no work of that kind now for experienced editors, and if there was, it would be paid so little that insufficient time and attention could be paid to the job.
 We are always trying to do a month’s work in a week these days, and it shows.